ibrahim-jeem/my_python_codes/Google IT Course/Google_Week_3_final.md

 # 1. The following code will display a word in each separate line
-## q.
-The show_letters function should print out each letter of a word on a separate line.
+## Q. The show_letters function should print out each letter of a word on a separate line.
 Fill in the blanks to make that happen.

 ##### Solve:
     def show_letters(word):